LibhartLL/ReadmeGenerator/README.md

 This is a app that you run from your terminal.
 You will use NodeJS and NPM.

 ### Installation Instructions:
 In order to install the application to make your README.md file.
-Open your console and run the following command:
 Save this repository to your computer.
 Open the folder and at the terminal make sure you are running the most recent version of NodeJS and also install $npm init -y and $npm install inquirer.
 Once saved and then nmp is installed at the command line type $node index.js.
 The program will then ask you questions about your Markdown readme file that you are going to save.
+Save the README.md file to your folder of the app you are developing.

 ### Technologies:
 JavaScript, NodeJS, NPM